lhenry97/Project-1---Group-1/README.md

 Task 5	Rating- Based Analysis	•	Formulate hypothesis based on ratings vs prices and use visualisation and correlation analysis to test the hypothesis	Lauren

 Task 6	Property Type-Based Analysis	•	Formulate hypothesis regarding property type vs prices.
-•	Perform t-tests, ANOVA and regression analysis to test these hypotheses	Rhea
+•	Perform ANOVA to test these hypotheses.
+Rhea

 Task 7	Host Experience and Listing Performance	•	Group listings by host and analyse performance metrics (e.g., average rating, number of bookings).
 •	Use correlation analysis and hypothesis testing to examine the relationships.
 Monica

-Task 8 Price and Amenities
+Task 8 Amenities-based analysis  •	Formulate hypothesis regarding the Airbnb listings with & without the top 5 Airbnb amenities vs prices
-Test: Use Ptest to compare the two variables.
+Test: Use T-test to compare the categories and test the hypothesis.
 Rhea

 Expected Outcomes
 •	Identification of key factors influencing Airbnb listing prices.